syncthing/docs/intro/getting-started.rst

-At this point Syncthing will also have set up a folder called ``Default Folder`` for you, in a directory called ``Sync`` in your home directory.
+At this point Syncthing will also have set up a folder called ``Default Folder`` for you, in a directory called ``Sync`` in your home directory (`%USERPROFILE%` on Windows).
 You can use this as a starting point, then remove it or add more folders later.

 .. _`latest release`: https://github.com/syncthing/syncthing/releases/latest
 .. _`Debian repository`: https://apt.syncthing.net/